harvard-lil/the-cloud/README.md

 #### Clouds

 To make the clouds, put the opening of a balloon around the mouth of your pump, making sure it reaches past the foam tape.
-You can secure it with some string in a [clove hitch knot](https://www.netknots.com/rope_knots/clove-hitch).
+You can secure it with some string in a [clove hitch](https://www.netknots.com/rope_knots/clove-hitch).

 ![The balloon pulled over the foam secured with a clove hitch know](cloud/static/images/balloon-attached.jpg)